rbakker/FancyPipe/sphinx/parallelprocessing.rst

 Parallel processing
 ===================
 FancyPipe analyses the serial/parallel alignment of your tasks on the fly in a bottom-up fashion.
-It starts at the output of the module whose run() method is called.
+It starts at the output of the task whose run() method is called.
 Typically, the outputs contain dependencies on tasks defined inside main().
 These tasks themselves may have dependencies on other tasks etc. etc.